ml-tooling/ml-hub/README.md

 #### Environment Variables

 MLHub is based on [SSH Proxy](https://github.com/ml-tooling/ssh-proxy).
 Check out SSH Proxy for ssh-related configurations.
+Check the [Configuration Section](#configuration) for details how to pass them, especially in the Kubernetes setup.
 Here are the additional environment variables for the hub:
 <table>
     <tr>